Dissecting Quantum Phase Transition in the Transverse Ising Model: Introduction

-In this work we present a pattern picture \cite{Yang2022b} to explore the process of phase transition by taking the prototypical model, namely, the one-dimensional transverse-field Ising model as an example, which is not only of theoretical interest \cite{Sachdev2011, Dutta2015}, but also has been realized in realistic materials \cite{Coldea2010, Breunig2017}.
+These questions highlight the need for a deeper exploration into the nature of phase transitions and the mechanisms driving them.
+Motivated by this, we propose the pattern picture to explore the microscopic process of phase transitions.
+We have previously applied the pattern picture to the quantum Rabi model to study the superradiant phase transition \cite{Yang2022b}.
+In this work, we extend this approach to a prototypical model, namely, the one-dimensional transverse-field Ising model (TIM), which is not only of theoretical interest \cite{Sachdev2011, Dutta2015}, but also has been realized in realistic materials \cite{Coldea2010, Breunig2017}.
 More importantly, some well-known or unknown physics involved in such a simple model can be simulated or unveiled by various quantum spin simulators \cite{Friedenauer2008, Islam2011, Kim2011, Johnson2011, Georgescu2014, Kandala2017, Monroe2021}.
-It is well-known that this model exhibits a quantum phase transition (QPT) from the paramagnetic (disordered) phase at weak Ising interacting strength to the ferromagnetic (ordered) phase at strong interaction for a given transverse field, even for small simulating systems.
+It is well-known that the TIM is integrable and has been exactly solved by employing the Jordan-Winger transformation \cite{Pfeuty1970}.
+The result shows that this model exhibits a quantum phase transition (QPT) from the paramagnetic (disordered) phase at weak Ising interacting strength to the ferromagnetic (ordered) phase at strong interaction for a given transverse field, even for small simulating systems.
 For example, onset of a QPT has been observed by using nine trapped ions quantum simulator \cite{Islam2011, Kim2011}, and the ground state of an artificial Ising spin system comprising an array of eight superconducting flux quantum bits has been obtained by using quantum annealing \cite{Johnson2011}.
-Here our aim is to explore the mechanism of the phase transition.
+Although this QPT has been thoroughly studied from a theoretical perspective, our aim here is to dissect this phase transition and elucidate its microscopic process by employing the pattern picture.